 - Earn a cumulative GPA of 3.5 or higher.

-Announce to the applicant by Waseda email after the final grades come out.
+Announce to the applicant by Waseda email after the grades for the 3rd semester come out.

 3. Considerations in Taking Courses